 The global economy, including credit and financial markets, has experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, increases in inflation rates and uncertainty about economic stability.
 For example, the macroeconomic uncertainty and volatile business environment have resulted in ongoing inflation, volatility in the capital markets, significantly reduced liquidity and credit availability, decreases in consumer demand and confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 Our general business strategy may be materially or adversely impacted by if these unpredictable and unstable market conditions continue.
 Additionally, the recent bank closures and geopolitical tensions, like the Russia-Ukraine war and the war in Israel, has created extreme volatility in the global capital markets and is expected to have further global economic consequences, including disruptions of the global supply chain and energy markets.
 Any such volatility and disruptions may have adverse consequences for us or the third parties on whom we rely.
 If the equity and credit markets deteriorate, including as a result of future bank closures or political unrest or war, it may make any necessary debt or equity financing more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 Inflation can adversely affect us by increasing our costs, including salary costs.
 Any significant increases in inflation and related increase in interest rates could have a material adverse effect on our business, results of operations and financial condition.
 A weak or declining economy could also strain our suppliers and manufacturers, possibly resulting in supply and clinical trial disruption.
-Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.
+Any of the foregoing could harm our business.